 Figure 1-4.
-Energy consumption for typical Hawaii school: total
+Energy consumption for typical Hawaii school; total 9 kWh/yr-ft.

-$9 \, kWh/yr-ft^2$ .

 Natural ventilation should be the first choice for classroom comfort.
-Otherwise, if outdoor noise or pollution don't allow the windows to stay open, then a dual-path air conditioning system is an excellent choice because classrooms have high outside air ventilation requirements due to hiah occupant density.
+Otherwise, if outdoor noise or pollution don't allow the windows to stay open, then a dual-path air conditioning system is an excellent choice because classrooms have high outside air ventilation due requirements to hiah occupant density.
 See the Dehumidification Guidelines for more information.